starksm64/NativeRaspberryPiBeaconParser/README.md

 # NativeRaspberryPiBeaconParser
-Native code version of the RaspberryPiBeaconParser
+This is the native code version of the RaspberryPiBeaconParser.
-The Java version of this repository is located at: [RaspberryPiBeaconParser](https://github.com/starksm64/RaspberryPiBeaconParser), and it contains the Java org.jboss.summit2015.beacon.Beacon code for handling the creation/parsing of the MQTT binary messages produced by the RaspberryPiBeaconParser.
+The Java version of this repository is located at: [RaspberryPiBeaconParser](https://github.com/starksm64/RaspberryPiBeaconParser), and it contains the Java org.jboss.summit2015.beacon.Beacon code for handling the creation/parsing of the MQTT binary messages produced by the NativeRaspberryPiBeaconParser.

 # The iBeacon format seen in hcidump -R
 TODO